-Imogene Pass is a 17.5 mile moderately trafficked point-to-point trail located near Ouray, CO that features beautiful wild flowers and is rated as moderate.
+Imogene Pass is a 17.5 mile moderately trafficked point-to-point trail located near Ouray, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.

 off road driving

 Incredibly high with lots of history and amazing views.
 Imogene Pass is the second highest drivable pass in Colorado.
 The drive is one of the most thrilling in the state.
 At Savage Basin, you'll pass through Tomboy Townsite, once one of most active mining towns in Colorado.
 A great deal of mining debris is still scattered about.
 Most is on private property and is dangerous to explore.
 The pass is blocked by snow until it is plowed, usually in early July.
 Unlicensed vehicles are not permitted on lower half of south side and must start trail from Camp Bird Road, where plenty of parking is available.
 High Point 13,114 ft., Best time to go: Mid July-Sept.
 Located in Uncompahgre National Forest.
 For current conditions call Norwood or Ouray Ranger District (970) 327-4261.
 Rating: Moderate.
 Do not take this trip lightly.
 The road is rocky, steep and narrow in places and passing can be dangerous.
 Stock SUVs should have low-range gearing, 4-wheel drive, high clearance and skid plates.
 Experienced drivers only.

 Awesome!!
 A little muddy and slick rocks, but amazing day on Imogene Pass!

 14.5 miles Telluride to Imogene and back.
 Spectacular views and a great climb.

 Love this route.
 Have been on this many times and it never gets old.
 Lots of snow still up at the top above Tomboy camp.
 Great drive.